Guaranteed brush collection has ended for 2016. The final round of brush collection began Monday, September 19 and concluded on October 3.

 Use the links below to access maps of each collection district.
 These maps will provide more detailed information on where our crews are working.
 If we are not in your area, you can use the maps as a guide to estimate when to place the material curb side to minimize the amount of time it is on the curb.

-- The brush collection program serves property owners who maintain their own property and is provided April 1st through the end of September, for tree and shrub trimmings.
+- The brush collection program serves property owners who maintain their own property.

 - Material cut by contractors will NOT be collected.
 Please make arrangements with the contractor for material disposal.